Hellfire Club (comics): Massachusetts Academy

-The Hellfire Club was aligned with the prestigious prep school the Massachusetts Academy, run by White Queen Emma Frost, for a number of years.
+The Hellfire Club was aligned with the prestigious prep school the Massachusetts Academy, run by Emma Frost, for a number of years.
 In addition to its large, traditional, student body, the Academy secretly trained a team of young mutants known as the Hellions.
 Due to their affiliation with the Club, the Hellions were often present at its social functions.
 This group would entertain a rivalry with Professor Charles Xavier's students at the time, the New Mutants.

-After the death of the Hellions in an attack orchestrated by the Upstarts, Emma Frost left the Hellfire Club.
+After the death of the Hellions in an attack orchestrated by the Upstarts, Frost left the Hellfire Club.
 Re-aligning herself with Professor Xavier, the Massachusetts Academy became the new site for Xavier's School for Gifted Youngsters and a new class, known as Generation X.

 Hellfire Academy

 The seventh incarnation of the Hellfire Club have since founded the Hellfire Academy, a rival to the Jean Grey School for Higher Learning.
 It is located on an unnamed island.
 According to Kade Kilgore, the purpose of recruiting newly empowered mutants is to train them to be supervillains so he can then profit from the fear generated by them through his Sentinel program.

+Staff members

 Staff outside the Hellfire Club's leadership include: